hyperspy/hyperspy/doc/user_guide/eds.rst

 .. _eds_quantification-label:

-Quantification
+EDS Quantification
 --------------

 -.. versionadded:: 0.8

-Hyperspy now includes three methods for EDS quantification; Cliff-Lorimer, the zeta-factor method and ionization cross sections.
+HyperSpy now includes three methods for EDS quantification:

+* Cliff-Lorimer
+* Zeta-factors
+* Ionization cross-sections

-Quantification must be applied to the background subtracted intensities, which can be found using :py:meth:`~._signals.eds.EDSSpectrum.get_lines_intensity`.
-The quantification of these intensities can then be determined using the :py:meth:`~._signals.eds_tem.EDSTEMSpectrum.quantification` method.
-These instensities are a stack (of images images or otherwise) for each element which can be extracted using :py:meth:`~._signals.eds.EDSSpectrum.get_lines_intensity`.
+Quantification must be applied to the background-subtracted intensities, which can be found using :py:meth:`~._signals.eds.EDSSpectrum.get_lines_intensity`.
+The quantification of these intensities can then be determined using :py:meth:`~._signals.eds_tem.EDSTEMSpectrum.quantification`.

+These intensities are a stack (of images or otherwise) for each element which can be extracted using :py:meth:`~._signals.eds.EDSSpectrum.get_lines_intensity`.
 The quantification method, needs be specified as either 'CL', 'zeta', or 'cross_section'.
 If no method is specified the function will raise an exception.
 A list of factors or cross sections should be supplied in the same order of the listed intensities (please note Hyperspy intensities made using :py:meth:~._signals.eds.EDSSpectrum.get_lines_intensity will be in alphabetical order).
 A set of k-factors can be usually found in the EDS manufacturer software although determination from standard samples for the particular instrument used is usually preferable.
 On the other hand, zeta-factors and cross sections must be determined experimentally using standards.
 The zeta-factors should be provided in units of kg/m^2.
 The method is described further in [Watanabe1996]_ and [Watanabe2006]_ .
 Cross sections should be provided in units of megabarns (Mb).
 Further details on the cross section method can be found in [MacArthur2016]_ .